 2. Who do future leaders look like compared to past leaders?

-3. What are the key ingredients to Christian leadership?
+3. What are the key ingredients of Christian leadership?

 Leaders Who Last is an easy-to-read book that contains various life illustrations, quotes, and Scripture.
 If you are a Christian and have any position where you leading others or might be leading others, I recommend Kraft's book.
 Life's race can be tough and most will drop out, but for those who are rooted in the grace of Jesus Christ, we will cross the finish line with gold medals around our necks.